Canon 2000D vs Nikon D750

 |11.||Canon 760D||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 It is notable that the D750 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 2000D lacks such a headphone port.

 Studio photographers will appreciate that the Nikon D750 (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Nikon D750 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 2000D:

 - More compact: Is smaller (129x101mm vs 141x113mm) and thus needs less room in the bag.